startersclan/docker-sourceservers/README.md

 ### Image size

 Image sizes shown above or on [Docker Hub](https://hub.docker.com/) correspond to their *compressed* size.
-Actual sizes after pulling the images vary, but are approximately **2x** the compressed size.
+Actual sizes after pulling are approximately **2x** the compressed size.

 ### Update duration

 From the moment Valve issues an update, the time taken before a game's images are built and available for pulling largely depends on the size of the game.
-For instance, layered and clean images take about **15** and over **40 minutes** respectively for `Counter-Strike: Global Offensive`, but under **5 minutes** each for `Counter-Strike 1.6`.
+For instance, layered and clean images typically take *below* **10** and *over* **40 minutes** respectively for `Counter-Strike: Global Offensive`, but *under* **5 minutes** each for `Counter-Strike 1.6`.

-Build cache is strategically used where possible to minimize update durations.
+Build cache is used where possible to minimize update durations.

 ### Build history